 FT says Murdoch in line for Tesla chair.
-Musk reply: incorrect
+Musk reply: Incorrect

 The Financial Times cited two people briefed on discussions saying Murdoch was the lead candidate for the job.

-Murdoch, already an independent director of Tesla, has signaled he wants the job, the report said.
+Murdoch, already an independent director of Tesla, has signalled he wants the job, the report said.

 The son of Fox mogul Rupert Murdoch, he joined Tesla's board last year after years of work with media companies.
 He has no experience in manufacturing and has never led a company that makes cars or electric vehicles.